| | | |

 Shredded chicken on a glass plate.

-Off heat, transfer the chicken to a plate and let it cool slightly, then shred it with 2 forks into bite-size pieces.
+1. Off heat, transfer the chicken to a plate and let it cool slightly, then shred it with 2 forks into bite-sized pieces.

 Whisk cheese into the sauce until it’s smooth.
 Stir in peas, black pepper, salt, and bell peppers into the cheese sauce.
 Add the noodles.
-Finally, add the shredded chicken into the noodle mixture.
+Finally, add the shredded chicken to the noodle mixture.

 Chicken noodle casserole in 9x13 pan topped with crushed Ritz crackers.